StevenMHernandez/ESP32-CSI-Tool/README.md

 Because the ESP32 is not connected to the internet as a whole, it is not possible to automatically set the clock time locally.
 To handle this, we offer the ability to set the time in a couple of different ways.

-First, while running `make monitor` we can type the following `SETTIME: 123123123123` then `ENTER` where the number 123123123123 indicates the current UNIX time in seconds.
+First, while running `idf.py monitor` we can type the following `SETTIME: 123123123123` then `ENTER` where the number 123123123123 indicates the current UNIX time in seconds.

 Additionally, the access point code in `./active_ap` will automatically send its current timestamp to any connected station running the `./active_sta` sub-project.
 This means that you only need to set the time for the access point and all other nodes will synchronize automatically.

-Finally, the simplest method is to simply run the output of `make monitor` through a utility function which appends the correct timestamp to the output when received on your computer as described in the **Collecting CSI Data* section above.
+Finally, the simplest method is to simply run the output of `idf.py monitor` through a utility function which appends the correct timestamp to the output when received on your computer as described in the **Collecting CSI Data* section above.

 ### Misc.